 Location.
-34° 15.87′ N, 85° 51.741′ W. Marker is in Collinsville, Alabama, in DeKalb County.
-Marker is on West Main Street, on the right when traveling east.
-It is located at the north end of the Historic District on West Main Street.
+34° 15.82′ N, 85° 51.606′ W. Marker is in Collinsville, Alabama, in DeKalb County.
+Marker is on East Main Street, on the left when traveling east.
+Located near the former Alabama Great Southern tracks where they cross East Main Street.
 Touch for map.
 Marker is in this post office area: Collinsville AL 35961, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Indian Mound, Inn, and Church Site (within shouting distance of this marker); Fires and Floods (about 700 feet away, measured in a direct line); Sand Rock (approx. 5.7 miles away); Town of Crossville King's Hill Skirmish (approx. 8.3 miles away); Leesburg (approx. 8.3 miles away); Tennessee, Alabama & Georgia Railway (approx. 8.4 miles away); Round Mountain Iron Furnace (approx. 10½ miles away).
+Collinsville Historic District (about 700 feet away, measured in a direct line); Indian Mound, Inn, and Church Site (approx. 0.2 miles away); Sand Rock (approx. 5Ĺ miles away); Town of Crossville Leesburg (approx. 8.1 miles away); King's Hill Skirmish (approx. 8.2 miles away); Tennessee, Alabama & Georgia Railway (approx. 8.3 miles away); Round Mountain Iron Furnace (approx. 10.4 miles away).
 Touch for a list and map of all markers in Collinsville.

 Categories. • Settlements & Settlers •

 More.
-Search the internet for Collinsville Historic District.
+Search the internet for Fires and Floods.